fredrik-pettersson/Practical-Application-1/README.md

 ![High bar attendance income](https://github.com/fredrik-pettersson/Practical-Application-1/assets/146313002/31a3b954-1c23-4d80-8ff3-c84c6a87492e)

 The acceptance rates are very high for people who attend bars more than three times a month, especially in the $37.5k to $50k income group.
 While people in this group seem to make enough money to frequently attend bars, they are still price-sensitive and value the coupon discount.
-Interestingly, coupon acceptance is also very high in the $100k+ group, which would be something to investigate as a next step.
+Interestingly, coupon acceptance is also very high in the $100k+ income group, which would be something to investigate as a next step.

-### Takeout Coupons
+### Takeout Food Coupons
 #### Monthly Takeout Rates
 ![CarryAway rate](https://github.com/fredrik-pettersson/Practical-Application-1/assets/146313002/180ac9ce-fc44-4c4c-8624-44f00fa5a8e9)

 People who take out food between 1 to 8 times a month drive more than 70% of all accepted takeout coupons (yellow bars denote coupons that were accepted, and blue bars denote coupons that were rejected).
 On the other hand, people who never take out food accept very few coupons in absolute numbers.
-This is similar to the bar coupons in an earlier exercise; those who attend bars frequently are more likely to accept bar coupons while those who never attend bars are less likely to accept bar coupons.
+This is similar to the bar coupons in the previous section; those who attend bars frequently are more likely to accept bar coupons while those who never attend bars are less likely to accept bar coupons.